Cartography-jpl/pynitf/doc/nitf_format_change.rst

 --------------------

 The first example is the base example without any change.
 We'll use the TRE USE00A.
-There is nothing particularly special about this TRE, it is just a particularly simple TRE that we often use for examples.
+There is nothing special about this TRE, it is just a particularly simple TRE that we often use for examples.
 We'll focus on one particular field "OBL_ANG" in these examples.